New price effective for animals sent in after January 1, 2016

-We charge $3.00 per pound hanging weight, which is the weight after the animal has been skinned and gutted.
+We charge $3.50 per pound hanging weight, which is the weight after the animal has been skinned and gutted.
 You can purchase our animals by the quarter, half, or whole beef.
 One of our animals hanging weight is generally between 650 and 750 pounds.
 This can vary from animal to animal, some are more, some are a little less.
 From this hanging weight, you get about 60 -70% in meat as a variety of steaks, roasts and burger.
 Our grass-fed beef burger is about a 90/10 ratio (10% fat).
 If you get a whole animal, you can choose any butcher you want.
-Animals we send in go to Bellingar Packing www.bellingarpacking.com.
+Animals we send in go to Bellingar Packing.
 The butcher will charge a flat fee for butchering the animal and processing and packaging fee per pound.
 For the most up to date butchering prices and specific questions about cuts of meat please contact Bellingar Packing.
-The animals going in for 2014 are all spoken for.
-The next group of animals is due to go in October 2015.
-If you are interested, call 989-640-7391 or email to get placed on the 2015 list.
+The next group of animals is due to go in September 2017 and there are still a few openings.
+If you are interested, call 989-640-7391 or email your order form to get placed on the 2017 list.
 When emailing please indicate the amount of meat you are ordering and provide us with an address and phone number.
 Animals will be assigned on a first come first serve basis.
 We will contact you back regarding your inquiry.

-Our Grass-Fed Beef is never fed any antibiotics and they do not eat on any pasture that has been sprayed with pesticides or herbicides.
+Our Grass-Fed Beef are never given any hormones and are not on an antibiotic regime.
+They do not eat on any pasture that has been sprayed with pesticides or herbicides.
 Our beef are grass-fed their entire lives.
 They are NOT grain-finished.